A. K. Fazlul Huq: Early life and family

 Abul Kasem Fazlul Huq was born on 26 October 1873 at his maternal family home, the Mia Bari of Saturia in Backergunge District of the Bengal Presidency (now in Barsial, Bangladesh).
 He belonged to a Bengali Muslim family of Qadis hailing from Bilbilash in Bauphal, Patuakhali.
-His father, Qazi Muhammad Wajid, was a well-regarded lawyer of the Barisal Bar and his grandfather, Qazi Akram Ali, also worked in the Barisal Court and was a Mukhtar as well as a scholar of the Arabic and Persian languages.
+His father, Qazi Muhammad Wajid, was a well-regarded lawyer of the Barisal Bar, and his grandfather, Qazi Akram Ali, also worked in the Barisal Court and was a Mukhtar as well as a scholar of the Arabic and Persian languages.

 Education

 Initially home schooled by Shamsul Ulama Khan Bahadur Hedayet Hossain and Allamah Abdur Rahman Kashgari, he later attended the Barisal Zilla School, where he passed the FA Examination in 1890.
-Huq moved to Calcutta for his higher education.
-He sat for his bachelor's degree exam in 1894, in which he achieved triple honours in chemistry, mathematics and physics from the Presidency College (now Presidency University).
+Huq moved to Calcutta for higher education.
+He sat for his bachelor's degree exam in 1894, earning triple honours in chemistry, mathematics, and physics from the Presidency College (now Presidency University).
 He then obtained a master's degree in mathematics from the University of Calcutta in 1896.
-He obtained his Bachelor in Law from the University Law College in Calcutta in 1897.
+He obtained his Bachelor of Laws from the University Law College in Calcutta in 1897.